-Step Inputs Activities Outcomes Review SOW Contract SOW The contract manager and/or team lead will meet with the vendor lead to discuss and review the SOW associated with the vendor's contract Vendor creates a deliverable expectation document that defines the deliverable(s), to include: format. level of detail. approaches . standards, and acceptance criteria.
-Contract Manager DED approval SOWDraft DED The contract manager and/or team lead review and approve DED.
+Contract SOW The contract manager and/or team lead will meet with the vendor lead to discuss and review the SOW associated with the vendor's contract Vendor creates a deliverable expectation document that defines the deliverable(s), to include: format. level of detail. approaches . standards, and acceptance criteria.
+SOWDraft DED The contract manager and/or team lead review and approve DED.
 Rejected DEDs are sent back to vendor for refinement.
 Notify Project Owner of approval or rejection.
-Approved draft DED Project Owner DED approval Approved draft DED The DED is then submitted to Project Owner for review and approval.
+Approved draft DED Approved draft DED The DED is then submitted to Project Owner for review and approval.
 If rejected, the DED is sent back to the vendor for further refinement.
-Notify Project Owner of approval or rejection.
-Approved DED Store signed hardcopy of DED Approved DED The ESD Contracts Office will store the approved, signed hardcopy of the DEDs within the respective vendor folder.
+Notify Business Owner and Technology Sponsor of approval or rejection.
+Approved DED Approved DED The ESD Contracts Office will store the approved, signed hardcopy of the DEDs within the respective vendor folder.
 An electronic copy will be stored on the Project's Teams Page and distributed to the vendor, the contract manager, the Project Owner, and PMs.
-All vendor documents stored according to state law and agency policy Submit vendor deliverable Approved DED Upon completion of a deliverable, the vendor will submit the deliverable in accordance with the submittal requirements outlined in the SOW to the contract manager or team lead.
+All vendor documents stored according to state law and agency policy Approved DED Upon completion of a deliverable, the vendor will submit the deliverable in accordance with the submittal requirements outlined in the SOW to the contract manager or team lead.
 Notify Project Owner of submitted deliverable.
-Submitted vendor deliverable Record receipt of deliverable Vendor deliverable The contract manager will record receipt of the respective deliverable for tracking of overall deliverable acceptance and confirm its receipt via email.
+Submitted vendor deliverable

+Step Inputs Activities Outcomes Record receipt of deliverable Vendor deliverable The contract manager will record receipt of the respective deliverable for tracking of overall deliverable acceptance and confirm its receipt via email.
 When receiving deliverables, the deliverable will be reviewed for compliance with the approved DED and either recommend acceptance or rejection.
-Email acknowledges of deliverable receipt Recommendation of deliverable approved or rejected

-Step Inputs Activities Outcomes Deliverable approval/ rejection Vendor deliverable The deliverable is sent to the Project Owner and/or Product Manager for review and approval.
-Project Owner and/or Product Manager approves or rejects deliverable - Approved deliverables, the entroyed is recorded and the contract manager will under all information on Draiget Teams site and work
+Email acknowledges of deliverable receipt Recommendation of deliverable approved or rejected Deliverable approval/ rejection Vendor deliverable The deliverable is sent to the Project Owner and/or Product Manager for review and to the Business Owner and Technology Sponsor for approval.
+Project Owner awareness and recommends approval / disapproval.
+Approved or rejected deliverable

-- Approved deliverables: the approval is recorded and the contract manager will update all information on Project Teams site and work with the ESD Contracts office to store vendor files - Rejected deliverables: program will notify vendor and provide a letter of rejection that clearly details reasons for rejection within the timeframe outlined within the contract.
+Approved deliverables: the approval is recorded and the contract manager will update all information on Project Teams site and work with the ESD Contracts office to store vendor files

+Rejected deliverables: program will notify vendor and provide a letter of rejection that clearly details reasons for rejection within the timeframe outlined within the contract.